cvetomir-todorov/CecoChat/README.md

 Recipient Kafka partition = Hash(Recipient ID) % Partition count
 ```

-As hinted, typically Kafka uses auto-partitioning when sending messages, so doing it manually is not the standard way.
+Typically Kafka uses auto-partitioning when sending messages, so doing it manually is not the standard way.
 But in our case it is required since each messaging server consumer is stateful - the clients connected to it are assigned to specific partitions.
-Fortunately the .NET clients API has these capabilities.
+Fortunately the Kafka .NET client API has these capabilities.

 The hash function needs to be stable because it would be run on multiple different servers.
 It needs to provide an excellent distribution since we don't want hot partitions.
 And since this is the same function which is used to decide which messaging server each client connects to - we don't want to hit our messaging server connection number limit.
 The performance requirements are not key, it just doesn't need to be slow.
 I used [FNV](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) which satisfied the requirements.
 I [checked](check/) how it behaves and its total distribution deviation and max one are small enough.